-General Manager Tim Eby joined St. Louis Public Radio on January 20, 2009 bringing more than 25 years of public radio experience to St. Louis.
+General Manager Tim Eby joined St. Louis Public Radio on January 20, 2009 bringing more than 30 years of public radio experience to his role in St. Louis.

 Eby was a member of the Board of Directors of National Public Radio from 2002-2008 and served as Chairman from 2004 through 2007.
-He is an active leader and member of several other professional organizations including Public Radio in Mid-America and is a trustee of the NPR Foundation.
+He is an active leader in the public radio system and currently serves on the Board of Directors of the Station Resource Group and Public Radio in Mid-America.
+He is also a past trustee of the NPR Foundation.

 Prior to his work in Columbus, Eby transformed WVPE Public Radio in Elkhart, Indiana from a student-run station to a fully professionally staffed operation, bringing NPR programming to the South Bend area.
 In his 21 years at WVPE, Eby oversaw the completion of several studio and transmitter projects and initiated station participation in numerous public radio initiatives with NPR, the Corporation for Public Broadcasting and other national organizations.

 Eby has also been involved as a board member with several non-profit organizations.
+He currently serves on the Board of Directors for Focus St. Louis and Grand Center, Inc. His past involvement includes serving of the Boards of Easter Seals and STL250.
 In Columbus, he served on the Board of the Jazz Arts Groups and Thurber House.
 While in South Bend, Eby was a Director with the Potawatomi Zoological Society, the Elkhart Centre, the Michiana Arts & Sciences Council, the Elkhart Concert Club, and the Elkhart Rotary Club.
 He also served as the volunteer Chair of the Elkhart Jazz Festival from 1992-1995.

 Eby is a 1982 graduate of the University of Evansville in Evansville, Indiana.

-Director of Radio Programming and Operations Robert B. Peterson III, is a twenty-nine year veteran of radio programming and operations management.
+Robert B. Peterson III, is a thirty-plus year veteran of radio programming and operations management.
 He returned to St. Louis Public Radio in September 2007 after seven years at WUSF (89.7 FM) in Tampa, Florida where he served as the station's Program Director.
 Prior to his work in Tampa, Peterson worked at St. Louis Public Radio and WMFE, WBJW (now WOMX) and WUCF, all in Orlando, Florida.
 He is very passionate about public radio and the role St. Louis Public Radio plays in the greater St. Louis region.
 Robert is excited to be serving as host and executive producer of St. Louis Public Radio’s live Saturday night broadcasts of the St. Louis Symphony, along with commentator Adam Crane of the St. Louis Symphony.

 While originally starting his college career as a music major, oboe performance, Robert holds a Bachelor of Arts degree in Communications from the University of South Florida.
 He proudly serves on the board of directors for Redevelopment Opportunities for Women (ROW) and St. Louis Transitional Hope House.